mgkwill/kolla/doc/quickstart.rst

     MountFlags=shared
     EOF

-Restart Docker by executing the following commands:
+Restart docker by executing the following commands:

 ::